 A third party may hold intellectual property, including patent rights, that are important or necessary to the development and/or commercialization of our drug candidates.
-It may be necessary for our potential third-party partners to use the patented or proprietary technology of third parties to further develop and/or commercialize our drug candidates.
-If our potential third-party partners are not able to obtain a license from these third parties on commercially reasonable terms, our business could be harmed, possibly materially, and even if they are able to, it may result in the reduction of revenue we earn from such partner as a result of payment obligations such partner has to the licensor.
+It may be necessary for us or our potential third-party partners to use the patented or proprietary technology of third parties to further develop and/or commercialize our drug candidates.
+If we or our potential third-party partners are not able to obtain a license from these third parties on commercially reasonable terms, our business could be harmed, possibly materially, and even if we or they are able to, it may result in the reduction of revenue we earn from such partner as a result of payment obligations to the licensor.